alfrescas/drought_predictions/README.md

 ## Questions we hope to answer with the data
    -  Where is the water going and how do the 7 states compare?
    -  What is the predicted decrease of water levels?
-   -  Which factors have the most impact in water reduction?
+   -  Which factors have the most impact in water consumption reduction?

 ## States Relying on Colorado River Basin Water Supply: